-Born in Alloway, Scotland, on January 25, 1759, Robert Burns was the first of William and Agnes Burnes' seven children.
+Robert Burns was born in Alloway, Scotland on January 25, 1759.
+He was the first of William and Agnes Burnes’s seven children.
 His father, a tenant farmer, educated his children at home.
 Burns also attended one year of mathematics schooling and, between 1765 and 1768, he attended an “adventure” school established by his father and John Murdock.
 His father died in bankruptcy in 1784, and Burns and his brother Gilbert took over farm.
-This hard labor later contributed to the heart trouble that Burns' suffered as an adult.
+This hard labor later contributed to the heart trouble that Burns suffered as an adult.

-Most of Burns' poems were written in Scots.
+Most of Burns’s poems were written in Scots.
 They document and celebrate traditional Scottish culture, expressions of farm life, and class and religious distinctions.
 Burns wrote in a variety of forms: epistles to friends, ballads, and songs.
 His best-known poem is the mock-heroic Tam o’ Shanter.
 He is also well known for the over three hundred songs he wrote which celebrate love, friendship, work, and drink with often hilarious and tender sympathy.
-Burns died on July 21, 1796, at the age of 37.
+Burns died on July 21, 1796 at the age of thirty-seven.
 Even today, he is often referred to as the National Bard of Scotland.